Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Introduction

 One of the fundamental issues in financial markets is the behavior of the relationship between price and volatility.
-It is known that the conditional variance of equity returns are more affected by negative news compared to positive news~\cite{black1976studies}.
+The cross-correlations between international stock returns of highly developed economies fluctuate strongly with time, and increase in periods of high market volatility~\cite{Solnik1996}.
+In addition, it is known that the conditional variance of equity returns are more affected by negative news compared to positive news~\cite{black1976studies}.
 In this sense, negative returns increase the volatility by more than positive returns due to the leverage effect, also known as the asymmetric volatility effect~\cite{baur2018asymmetric}.
 This is related to the trading of informed and uninformed investors posing different impacts on the return process.
 Specifically, uninformed traders lead to higher serial correlations in returns that make the volatility increase, whereas informed traders suggest no autocorrelation~\cite{avramov2006impact}.
 Many studies have traditionally applied the asymmetric Generalized Autoregressive Conditional Heteroscedasticity (GARCH) models to analyze the asymmetric reactions of volatility to returns.
 Baur and Dimpfl~(2018)~\cite{baur2018asymmetric} use the TGRACH model and find an intriguing aspect of cryptocurrency price behavior differently from other traditional assets--- the presence of inverse-asymmetric volatility effect.
 In other words, positive shocks increase the volatility by more than negative shocks, where speculative investments made by uninformed noise traders are dominant after positive shocks.
 Cheikh et al.~(2020)~\cite{cheikh2020asymmetric} employ a flexible model of ST-GARCH and also report similar results of a positive return-volatility relationship.

-Although the anomalies in volatility dynamics justify the application of GARCH class models~\cite{katsiampa2017volatility}, they focus more on the linear correlations of returns and volatility fluctuations without the scaling properties.
-Applying the DFA based analysis is advantageous to accomplish a more essential understanding of the dynamics of price and volatility because it accounts for the widely acknowledged nonlinearity and scaling properties.
+Although the anomalies in volatility dynamics justify the application of GARCH class models~\cite{katsiampa2017volatility}, they focus more on the linear correlations of returns and volatility fluctuations without the scaling properties~\cite{ghazani2020multifractal}.
+Applying the DFA based analysis could be advantageous to accomplish a more essential understanding of the dynamics of price and volatility because it accounts for the widely acknowledged nonlinearity and scaling properties.
 In addition, the method does not require the specification of a statistical model, so it is easy to implement and can directly calculate the scaling exponents.